 After much speculation and reports of an F1 comeback with Williams F1 team, the deal fell through and Kimi and his management were approached by Lotus Renault (Gerard Lopez and Eric Boullier).
 On the 29th November 2011, Kimi’s long awaited return to Formula 1 was announced with Lotus Renault GP, confirming Kimi as their driver for 2012 alongside Romain Grosjean in a two-year contract.

-The tribute videos also made a return in 2012 and 2013, a three-part movie entitled ‘The Iceman Returns‘, sitting with 438,000 plays.
-The Prelude is the more popular first-part video currently with over 240,000 views; it portrays the wished comeback in a dream-like vision, covering Kimi’s departure from F1 into the WRC and Nascar but leads back to his legacy in F1 – which holds his true passion for racing.
+The edited videos also made a comeback in 2012 and 2013, a three-part tribute entitled ‘The Iceman Returns‘.
+The Prelude is the most popular first-part video; it portrays the wished comeback of Kimi in a dream-like vision, covering Kimi’s departure from F1 into the WRC and Nascar but leading back to his legacy in F1 – which holds his true passion for racing.

 Shadman wrote: “Hi Saima, you are truly the purest and best Kimi Raikkonen fan I have ever known….
 I’m sure my fascination for Kimi’s “inspirational, new-age cool style personified” F1 skills is exactly the way as yours, however, you’ve actually taken the time and effort for this really wonderful website and I can see you’ve put in a tonne of hard work into creating and maintaining it – HATS OFF to you!!!!!!!
 I hope to meet you someday and express my appreciation for your efforts.”